The latest news and media releases from KPMG in Australia.

 The Financial Services Council has released a new Disability Income table in conjunction with KPMG Australia - ADI 2007-2011.

 KPMG Australia has launched a digital shopfront aimed squarely at embracing market changes and disrupting its traditional business.

 Dramatic structural changes have driven strong shifts in the sector, number and types of deals being made by Chinese investors in Australia.

 David Linke will be the firm’s new National Managing Partner Tax, effective 1 July 2015.

 The ‘sharing economy’ is the next big area of focus for the tax authorities, KPMG has warned.

 The Budget ‘missing link’ is the lack of tax incentive for investors to put money into high-tech start-ups compared with other classes of assets.

-KPMG Tax Partners respond to key Budget measures.
+KPMG Tax Partners respond to key 2015 Federal Budget measures.